AVIB-project/uniovi-avib-morphingprojections-deployment/README.md

 This repository represent the code to deploy the AVIB Architecture Infraestructure Services

-# Apache Reverse Prxy Configuration
+# Apache Reverse Proxy Configuration

 These are the entrances inside the file **/etc/apache2/sites-available/default-ssl.conf** in